santeripuranen/SpydrPick/README.md

 cmake ..
 make SpydrPick
 ```
-This should set up the CMake project, compile the binary and place it into the `build/bin` directory.
-If not, then take a look at [Compile-time dependencies](README.md/#compile--time-dependencies).
+This should set up the SpydrPick [CMake](https://cmake.org/) project, compile the binary and place it into the `build/bin` directory.
+If not, then take a look at [Compile-time dependencies](README.md/#compile--time-dependencies) and [CMake configuration](README.md/#configuring-the-environment-for-CMake).

 The `SpydrPick` binary will by default be statically linked, except for [TBB](https://www.threadingbuildingblocks.org/) that can only be linked dynamically.
 Installing SpydrPick to another location is as easy as copying the binary.
-Note that the [TBB](https://www.threadingbuildingblocks.org/) runtime library will need to be present on the host system.
+Note that the [TBB](https://www.threadingbuildingblocks.org/) runtime library must be present on the host system.

 #### Compile-time dependencies